Bhubneshwar Prasad Mehta

 Bhubneshwar Prasad Mehta (born 2 August 1940) is an Indian politician, affiliated with the Communist Party of India.
 He represented the Hazaribagh constituency of Jharkhand in the 14th Lok Sabha.

 Biography

-Mehta was born on 2 August 1940 in a poor farmer family belonging to Sokiyar community.
+Mehta was born on 2 August 1940 in a poor farmer family belonging to Koeri community.
 He worked as a coal union leader in his early days.
 He is known as Stalin of Jharkhand.
 He won the 2004 Lok Sabha elections on a CPI ticket, defeating BJP's Yashwant Sinha, who served as the finance minister in the Vajpayee government.
 However, Mehta lost the next election to Yashwant Sinha.